 - Have had the opportunity to talk to experienced beekeepers

 - Understand what support can be accessed via membership of ADBKA

 The 2019 course is now fully booked.
 The next course will run in February-March 2020 and will comprise:

 - Six 90-minute lectures on bees and beekeeping

 - Help!
 There is something wrong with my bees

 - The Beekeeping Year

-The lectures will be held at the MacRobert Building, Aberdeen University, commencing at 7.30 pm, and the apiary visit is at Crathes castle.
+The lectures are held at a central Aberdeen location and the apiary visit is at Crathes Castle.